gavinmcfarland/plugma/README.md

 # Plugma

 > [!WARNING]
-> This work is still in progress.
-Use at your own risk.
+> This CLI is currently in alpha.
+Your feedback is greatly appreciated!

 Plugma is a CLI to simplify creating Figma plugins.